-Natural materials such as coarse aggregate, stones, and coarse filters can be obtained from crush plants of local suppliers.
-Illegal crushing plants/suppliers cannot do the procurement of these materials.
-Only purchase by those crush plants/ suppliers having approval from the relevant department of the Sindh Government (Mines and Mineral Development Department & SEPA) and this should be part of the contract agreement with the contractor.
-Existing tracks will be used for the transportation of the material, and it is capable of the transportation of material.
+Natural materials such as coarse aggregate, stones, and coarse filters will be purchased from the legal crushing plants or material suppliers having approval from the relevant department of the Sindh Government (Mines and Mineral Development Department & SEPA).
+No purchase of material from illegal crushing plants or non-approved material suppliers will be made.
+This shall be part of the agreement for each of the contractors with the project.
+The transportation of purchased material to the project site will be made through existing capable tracks.

-The proposed project roads cross several watercourses and minor and major canals.
-The Contractor will be able to use canal water for general construction purposes with the permission of the Irrigation Department and Sindh Irrigation and Drainage Authority.
+The proposed subproject roads cross Dhoro (Reconstruction of pre-stress bridge along kunri nabisar thar road & Reconstruction of pre-stress bridge along jhudo nabisar road), Naukot Branch (Reconstuction of pre-stress bridge along umerkot kunri via diggu farm road) & Khahi Distry (Improvement of road from pithoro to Girhore sharif road).
+The Contractor will be able to use surface water for general construction purposes with the permission of the Irrigation Department.
+While the amount of water required is considerable, it should be negligible when compared with the amount available.
+The installation of a tube well for construction water requirements is the second option.
 The water would also be obtained from tube wells installed by the Contractors.
 The contractor shall be strictly bound not to use the community tube well.
-The contractor will dig tube well or use canal water.
-The contractor will conduct an Electrical resistivity-surveying test along with a pumpout test to assess the groundwater potential required for the construction activities before the tube wellbore.
+The contractor will conduct an Electrical resistivity-surveying test along with a pump-out test to assess the groundwater potential required for the construction activities before the tube wellbore.
+After the completion of the subproject the bore well will be handed over to the community.
+Solar-operated tube well will be preferred if diesel generators will be used then the contractor has to keep an eye on CO2 impacts.
 This condition will be included in the bid document as contractual binding.